mrsingleton/jour71105/lessons/html/09-embeds.md

 https://twitter.com/NYUHistory/status/913082618543042560

--
+---

 ## Challenge
-- test all of the attributes of the iframe tag
+1. test all of the attributes of the iframe tag
-- embed the following: tweet, IG post, youtube video, soundcloud audio, google map, drive slides,
+2. Embed the following in your practice web page:
+- A tweet
+- An Instagram post
+- A YouTube video
+- Soundcloud audio
+- A Google Maps example
+- A Google Drive Slides presentation